This post may contain affiliate links. For more information, read my disclosure policy.

 • Butter – I always use unsalted butter, but you can substitute salted by reducing added salt in the recipe.
 Make sure the butter is softened.

-• Powdered sugar – instead of using granulated sugar, this recipe uses powdered.
+• Powdered sugar – instead of using granulated sugar, this is a powdered sugar cookie recipe.
 Powdered sugar has a teeny bit of cornstarch in it to keep it from clumping and that plus the powdery consistency of confectioners sugar keeps the cookies soft and tender.

 • Cream of Tartar – in addition to baking soda keeps these from spreading AND keeps them soft.
 You don’t need to use baking powder because of the cream of tartar.